Matthew 25:43 “I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.”

-I underlined what the original greek intent was for this story as illustrated in the http://www.thepureword.com/.
-The first two people to pass by the injured man recognized him from a worldly perspective.
-Knowing the effort it would take, the Levite and the priest passed by and ignored his cries and brought condemnation down on their heads.
+The first two people who passed by the injured man recognized him from a worldly perspective.
+Knowing the effort it would take, the Levite and the priest passed by and ignored his cries and brought condemnation upon themselves.
 The very standard they claimed to possess became the standard of their judgement.
-The Samaritan, despised by the jews at that time, was willing to go the extra mile to show love to this stranger in need.
+The Samaritan who was despised by the jews, was willing to go the extra mile to show love to this stranger in need.

 The men who supposedly espoused the attributes of God lacked the spiritual discernment necessary to see what was required of them.
-People who are called by God’s own name administer justice, and as they do, so honor the King.
+People who are called by God’s own name administer justice, and as they do so they honor the King.